2026 Western Amateur Qualifier Information

 DISTANCE MEASURING DEVICES – Distance measuring devices may be used for the purpose of obtaining yardages only.

-DRESS CODE – Players and caddies may wear golf/Bermuda style shorts or pants during the qualifier.
-Collared shirts must be worn during all phases of the tournament.
-Players in violation of the dress code will not be permitted to start the competition.
-A violation of the dress code by a player during the stipulated round must be rectified without undue delay or the player will not be allowed to continue play.
-Proper dress code is required at all times while at the host facility, including in the clubhouse, and at all practice facilities before and after play.
+DRESS CODE – Players and caddies may wear golf-style shorts or pants during the practice round and all rounds of the championship.
+Collared shirts are required at all times during the tournament.
+Players who violate the dress code will not be permitted to start their round.
+Any dress code violation that occurs during a stipulated round must be corrected without undue delay, or the player will not be allowed to continue.
+Proper attire is required at all times while on the host property, including in the clubhouse and at all practice facilities before and after play.

-CODE OF CONDUCT – The following actions by player or caddies will be considered violations of the Code of Conduct: any abusive language, club throwing, cheating, disrespect of volunteers or officials, host families, abuse of the course, leaving the course during your competitive round without permission from a WGA official, any use of or association with drugs or alcohol, not adhering to the dress code during any portion of the tournament, any vandalism at a host hotel, and/or any other conduct not becoming of a Western Amateur contestant.
-The penalties for Code of Conduct violations, based on the severity of misconduct, may be any or all of the following: a warning, disqualification of the player from the tournament, suspension of the player indefinitely from WGA Championships.
+CODE OF CONDUCT – The following actions by players or caddies will be considered violations of the Code of Conduct: any abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse of the course or clubhouse, leaving the course during your competitive round without permission from a WGA official, any use of or association with drugs or alcohol, not adhering to the dress code during any portion of the tournament, any vandalism at a host hotel, and/or any other conduct not becoming of a Western Junior competitor.
+The penalties for Code of Conduct violations, based on the severity of the misconduct, may be any or all of the following: a warning, disqualification of the player from the tournament, suspension of the player indefinitely from future WGA events.